oc-soft/glrs/README.md

-# Matrix library for web assembly
+# Matrix library for web-assembly

-This is matrix library for web assembly.
+This is matrix library for web-assembly.
 I designed this libray for web gl, but you may use general purpose program.

 ## How to use this in javascript

-Matrix procedures are in web assebly.
+Matrix procedures are in web-assembly.
 You have to load the assembly first.

 ``` javascript
 // load glrs.js